Kabuki Quantum Fighter (Sample, Nintendo Entertainment System)

-Before cyber punks could strap into The Matrix, there was Kabuki Quantum Fighter‘s Image Transfer System®™ to transport human minds into raw binary data.
-In KQF, it’s more cyber colonel than cyber punk, as you play Colonel Scott O’Conner, an Irishman with a German forehead, who, according to the game, is “well trained in body and spirit and knowledgeable in computer hardware.”
+Before cyber punks strapped into The Matrix, there was Kabuki Quantum Fighter‘s Image Transfer System®™ to transport human minds into raw binary data.
+In Kabuki Quantum Fighter, you play as Colonel Scott O’Conner, an Irishman with a German forehead, who, according to the game, is “well trained in body and spirit and knowledgeable in computer hardware.”

 There’s a virus in the main defense computer, the same main defense computer that controls the world’s nuclear weapons, and because there’s no Norton Anti-Virus in the future, Scott has to go all Fantastic Voyage and shrink down into the circuitry and stop the virus with his cybernetic mind.
-If that really were the only way to get rid of a computer virus, maybe that would make the fees the Geek Squad charges seem a little more reasonable, though, probably still way overpriced.
+If that really were the only way to get rid of a computer virus, maybe what the Geek Squad charges might seem a little more reasonable.

-So, we got the Quantum, we got the Fighter, but how does the Kabuki part work its way into Kabuki Quantum Fighter?
+So, we got the Quantum, we got the Fighter, but how does the Kabuki work its way into Kabuki Quantum Fighter?
 You see, Scott’s great-great-grandfather, Danjuro O’Conner?
 Well, he had a sake problem.
 And I think there’s something Freudian going on, too, with Scott.
 Some repressed desire for a drink or to dress as a woman.
-I really don’t want to get too bogged down with the metaphysical dimensions of Kabuki Quantum Fighter for fear of spoiling the late-night philosophical pondering that is sure to fill the mind after round six’s fireball alien virus.
-Let’s just say the plot follows the classic ‘mullet in the machine’ formula, but with an unforgettable twist at the end that’ll leave you reaching for a Kleenex, a bottle of AXE body spray, and a can of motor oil.
+I really don’t want to get too bogged down with the metaphysical dimensions of Kabuki Quantum Fighter, but the story is unique to say the least.

-Once you get going, Kabuki Quantum Fighter is a solid fast-paced action game: tastes like Ninja Gaiden and Sprite with a tinge of Sunsoft’s Batman.
-Though it may be on the short side with only five levels, and a tad too difficult at some spots (damn timer), KQF falls into sleeper-hit category because of the interesting design aspects.
-And because of the whipping mullet.
+Kabuki Quantum Fighter is a solid fast-paced action game, a mix of Ninja Gaiden with a tinge of Sunsoft’s Batman.
+Though it may be a little on the short side with only five levels, and a tad too difficult at some spots (damn timer!), the game is a sleeper hit thanks to its polished gameplay and its intriguing design elements.